MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 Hyperdrive RunWidget Details showing Execution completed

 ### Results
-*TODO*:

 ![Figure  - Hyperdrive Run Completed - Best Model ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Hyperdrive_Run_Best_Model.png)

-Hyperdrive Run Completed - Best Model – Figure
+Hyperdrive Run Completed - Best Model

-What are the results you got with your model?

-The model gave an accuracy of '0.833".
+<b>Model results</b> - The model gave an accuracy of '0.833".

-What were the parameters of the model?

-The Hyperdrive parameters used by me were **'--C'** - the inverse of the regularization rate used to counteract model overfitting & **'--max-iter'** - the number of iterations for the model to converge.
+<b> Model parameters </b> - The Hyperdrive parameters used were **'--C'** - the inverse of the regularization rate used to counteract model overfitting & **'--max-iter'** - the number of iterations for the model to converge.

-How could you have improved it?

-Improvements could be done both by a wider choice of hyperparameter values as well as by choice of 'Random Forest' algorithm for Hyperdrive as mentioned in the Project Improvements section below.
+<b> Methods for improvement</b> - Improvements could be done both by a wider choice of hyperparameter values as well as by choice of 'Random Forest' algorithm for Hyperdrive as mentioned in the Project Improvements section below.

 ## Phase 3 - Best Run Model Selection & Deployment

-*TODO*: Give an overview of the deployed model.

 Please find an overview diagram of the activities carried out for selection, registration & deployment of the model below.